akhilsingh-dev/compiler-construction-lab/README.md

     ```bash
     git clone https://github.com/theDrake1010/compiler-construction-lab.git
     cd compiler-construction-lab/checks
+    ```

+    Give the Execute permission to the run-check.sh file and run the file:
+    ``bash
+    chmod 744 ./run-check.sh
     ./run-check.sh
     ```
     The output should look like this: *If the checks directory is not modified*